RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Hongkong Fir Shipping Co Ltd v Kawasaki Kisen Kaisha Ltd [1962] 2 QB 26
     - IMPLIED INTENTION
       - Koompahtoo Local Aboriginal Land Council v Sanpine Pty Ltd (2007) 233 CLR 115
-        - ‘... the intention that is relevant is the common intention of the parties, at the time of the contract, as to the importance of the relevant terms and as to the consequences of failure to comply with those terms.
+        - '... the intention that is relevant is the common intention of the parties, at the time of the contract, as to the importance of the relevant terms and as to the consequences of failure to comply with those terms.
     - CASE EXAMPLES
       - Luna Park (NSW) Ltd v Tramways Advertising Pty Ltd (1938) 61 CLR 286
         -  Tramways promised to display boards on trams advertising Luna Park.
-        -  ‘We guarantee that these boards will be on the tracks at least eight hours per day throughout your season.’
+        -  'We guarantee that these boards will be on the tracks at least eight hours per day throughout your season.'
         -  Tramways displayed the boards for an average of 8 hours a day over the season.
           - NSW District Court: Tramways breached the term by not displaying all boards for a minimum of 8 hours a day, every day.
           -  High Court: Was the term a condition?
         -  The term was a condition:
-          -  Strong language: ‘we guarantee ...’
+          -  Strong language: 'we guarantee ...'
           -  Luna Park obligated to pay only after Tramways had provided the service.
           -  Surrounding circumstances: Luna Park had emphasised the continuous exposure during negotiations.
         - Associated Newspapers Ltd v Bancks (1951) 83 CLR 322
           -  Associated Newspapers employed Bancks to produce weekly comics for 10 years.
-          -  Associated promised to publish Bancks’ comics on the first page of the comics section of the ‘Sunday Sun and Guardian’.
+          -  Associated promised to publish Bancks' comics on the first page of the comics section of the 'Sunday Sun and Guardian'.
-          -  For 3 weeks In 1951, Associated published Bancks’ comic on the third page of the comics section.
+          -  For 3 weeks In 1951, Associated published Bancks' comic on the third page of the comics section.
-          - Bancks terminated the contract for Associated’s breach.
+          - Bancks terminated the contract for Associated's breach.
           -  Was the term a condition?
           - The term was a condition:
-            -  The parties’ mutual promises were ‘concurrent and corelative’. ie. the principal reasons why both parties entered the contract.
+            -  The parties' mutual promises were 'concurrent and corelative'. ie. the principal reasons why both parties entered the contract.
             -  Continuous, prominent exposure was important to Bancks – he would not have entered the contract unless Associated strictly performed its promise
   - WARRANTIES
     - Associated Newspapers Ltd v Bancks (1951) 83 CLR 322
-      - ‘... or a mere warranty or non-essential and subsidiary term the breach of which would entitle the defendant to damages.’
+      - '... or a mere warranty or non-essential and subsidiary term the breach of which would entitle the defendant to damages.'
 336 (Dixon, Williams, Webb, Fullagar and Kitto JJ)
     - Tramways Advertising Pty Ltd v Luna Park (NSW) Ltd (1938) 38 SR (NSW) 632
-      - The question whether a term in a contract is a condition or a warranty, that is, an essential or a non- essential promise, depends upon the intention of the parties as appearing in or from the contract.’
+      - The question whether a term in a contract is a condition or a warranty, that is, an essential or a non- essential promise, depends upon the intention of the parties as appearing in or from the contract.'
 642 (Jordan CJ)
       -  Parties may expressly designate a term as a warranty.
     - No recognised test for a warranty.
       -  Historically, if a term was not a condition, then it was a warranty.
     - Bettini v Gye (1876) 1 QBD 183
   - INTERMEDIATE TERMS
     - Tramways Advertising Pty Ltd v Luna Park (NSW) Ltd (1938) 38 SR (NSW) 632
-      - ‘The question whether a term in a contract is a condition or a warranty, that is, an essential or a non- essential promise, depends upon the intention of the parties as appearing in or from the contract.’
+      - 'The question whether a term in a contract is a condition or a warranty, that is, an essential or a non- essential promise, depends upon the intention of the parties as appearing in or from the contract.'
 642 (Jordan CJ)
-      -  ‘Intention’ = intention existing at contract formation.
+      -  'Intention' = intention existing at contract formation.
       -  Likely consequences if breach inform the construction process – actual consequences are irrelevant.
     - 1960s
-      - English courts recognised the ‘intermediate’ term.
+      - English courts recognised the 'intermediate' term.
-      - Also known as an ‘innominate’ term.
+      - Also known as an 'innominate' term.
     - Intermediate Terms
       - Impose complex or wide scope of obligation.
       -  May be breached in many ways: trivial to serious.
-      -  No clear intention at formation that the term is a ‘condition’ or ‘warranty’.
+      -  No clear intention at formation that the term is a 'condition' or 'warranty'.
       -  Remedies depend on the actual consequences of a breach.
     - Hongkong Fir Shipping Co Ltd v Kawasaki Kisen Kaisha Ltd (The Hongkong Fir) [1962] 2 QB 26
-      -  Hongkong Fir Shipping (‘Hongkong’) owned a ship called ‘The Hongkong Fir’.
+      -  Hongkong Fir Shipping ('Hongkong') owned a ship called 'The Hongkong Fir'.
-      -  Hongkong chartered the ship to Kawasaki Kisen Kaisha Ltd (‘Kawasaki’).
+      -  Hongkong chartered the ship to Kawasaki Kisen Kaisha Ltd ('Kawasaki').
       - Hongkong promised that:
-        -  The ship was ‘in every way fitted for ordinary cargo service.’
+        -  The ship was 'in every way fitted for ordinary cargo service.'
-        -  They would maintain the ship in ‘a thoroughly efficient state in hull and machinery during service’.
+        -  They would maintain the ship in 'a thoroughly efficient state in hull and machinery during service'.
       - The ship was not well-maintained.
         - Kawasaki terminated the charter, alleging that Hongkong had breached it by not providing a seaworthy ship.
       -  Hongkong counter-sued for damages.
       - Trial judge found that Hongkong had breached the charter.
         -  Did the breach give Kawasaki the right to terminate the charter?
-      - ‘...
-There are, however, many contractual undertakings of a more complex character which cannot be categorised as being “conditions” or “warranties” ...’
+      - '...
+There are, however, many contractual undertakings of a more complex character which cannot be categorised as being "conditions" or "warranties" ...'
 70 (Diplock LJ)
     - Koompahtoo Local Aboriginal Land Council v Sanpine Pty Ltd (2007) 233 CLR 115
       -  Koompahtoo and Sanpine entered a joint venture agreement to develop land owned by Koompahtoo.
       -  Cl 6.2: Sanpine to:
         -  manage the development project.
-        -  ‘keep proper books, maintain all records and documents, and prepare all tax returns of the joint venture.’
+        -  'keep proper books, maintain all records and documents, and prepare all tax returns of the joint venture.'
-      -  Cl 16.5(a): ‘Sanpine shall ensure that proper Books are kept so as to permit the affairs of the Joint Venture to be duly assessed.
+      -  Cl 16.5(a): 'Sanpine shall ensure that proper Books are kept so as to permit the affairs of the Joint Venture to be duly assessed.
         - Financial records comprised in the Books shall be kept in accordance with generally accepted accounting principles and in such a manner as enables the Venturers to extract from the Books any information in relation to the affairs of the Joint Venture as that Venturer may reasonably require from time to time.
       - The project failed.
         -  Administrator took control of Koompahtoo.